 Orlin sent me additional emails and told me that the report was attached.
 It still wasn’t.
 In fact, she continued to send me the chart from the fraud department.
 I began to suspect that she did not have a police report — and that this case would soon end as the other did.

 I asked Orlin if she had ever gone to the police department about this case.

 In the summer when [American Airlines] asked for a report a [township] policeman came to my house.
 He took all the information and sent [American Airlines] a statement with a number.
 It had that same information that is in the chart.
 When I complained that I had not heard from [American Airlines] after getting what they asked for, I was mailed that chart and was told to have the police send that.
 It made no sense to me but I called the policeman and sent [the chart] to him and he sent it to [American Airlines] so how could they want more?

-No, that is not a police report
+That is not a police report

 As it turns out, Orlin, a non-computer-savvy octogenarian, had misinterpreted the instructions from the fraud department.
 Every time American Airlines requested the police report, Orlin resent the fraud department’s own chart — for months.
 Eventually, American Airlines stopped responding to the endless email loop that never contained the required police report.